 - GitOps - An operating model where Git becomes the source of truth for deployments and platform changes.

-- Serverless Architecture Patterns - When Function as a Service simplifies architecture, and where platform constraints appear.
+- Serverless Architecture Patterns - Where Function as a Service takes operations off the team, and where it charges that back as platform constraints and lock-in to its event model.